Matt Lauer accused of raping a former colleague in Ronan Farrow’s new book

-The “Today” show took a somber turn Wednesday as co-hosts Savannah Guthrie and Hoda Kotb confronted a report that their former colleague Matt Lauer allegedly raped a former NBC News employee in his hotel room during the 2014 Olympics in Sochi.
+The “Today” show took a somber turn Wednesday as co-hosts Savannah Guthrie and Hoda Kotb confronted a report that their former colleague Matt Lauer allegedly raped a former NBC News employee in his hotel room during the 2014 Winter Olympics in Sochi.
 The allegation, detailed in Ronan Farrow’s forthcoming book “Catch and Kill,” was reported Tuesday night by Variety.

 Hours later on “Today,” the morning show where Lauer worked for more than 20 years, NBC News correspondent Morgan Radford warned viewers of “graphic” details as she reported the former employee’s allegation that Lauer forced her to have anal sex after she repeatedly declined.

-The former employee, identified as Brooke Nevils, had been drinking with colleagues, including Lauer, in the hours before, and told Farrow she had gone to Lauer’s hotel room after he summoned her.
+The former employee, identified as Brooke Nevils, had been drinking in the company of colleagues, including Lauer, in the hours before, and told Farrow she had gone to Lauer’s hotel room after he summoned her.
 She had not been expecting him to initiate sexual contact.
 “He always treated me like a little sister,” Nevils told Farrow in the book, a copy of which has been obtained by The Washington Post.
 “I had been to his room many times.”

 As Radford noted on “Today,” Nevils was at the center of the 2017 complaint that prompted Lauer’s abrupt firing from “Today.”
 At the time, NBC News said Lauer had been fired for “inappropriate sexual behavior in the workplace,” and promised to keep Nevils’ identity anonymous at her request.
 More women came forward to accuse Lauer of misconduct – including allegations that he once gave a colleague a sex toy as a gift and that he had exposed his penis to another female colleague.